developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/featuredemo/index.md

 	<img style="padding-left:40px;" src="http://i.imgur.com/Gk1rhab.png" width="600" height="480" border="10">

 5. On the device, launch the Enterprise Browser app.
+A screen similar to the image below appears, showing all Feature-Demo capabilities.

+  <img style="padding-left:40px;" src="http://i.imgur.com/N63KwJq.png" width="380" height="600" border="10">

 ## Using Features
-If everything worked correctly, a screen similar to the image below will display, showing all of the Feature-Demo capabilities.

-  <img style="padding-left:40px;" src="http://i.imgur.com/N63KwJq.png" width="380" height="600" border="10">

 To try a specific feature, click on the "hamburger" menu icon at the top left and select it.
 To quickly exit the Feature Demo App, use the `X` at the top right.

 ### Barcode Scanning
 The Barcode section of the Feature Demo application shows how to use the most common [Barcode APIs](/enterprise-browser/1-4/api/barcode/):

-* Enumerate – Will scan the device for all capable barcode interfaces like 2D imager, Laser, and Camera.
-Tapping this button will show a list of available scan engines.
-Tapping select on an item will then make the Enable and Disable buttons active for that scanner
+* **Enumerate –** scans the device for all capable barcode interfaces.
+These might include 2D imager, laser, and camera.
+Tap in a scanner type to Enable or Disable that scanner.
-* Enable – Tapping this button will enable the dedicated scanner button on the device.
-Then when pressing the hardware scan trigger and point it at a barcode, the decode information will be presented
+* **Enable –** enables the dedicated scanner button on the device.
+Press the hardware scan trigger and point it at a barcode, the decode information will be presented.
-* Disable – Tapping this button will disable the active barcode scanner
+* **Disable –** disable the active barcode scanner.
-* Start – Tapping this button will activate the scanner in what is called a ‘soft trigger’ mode.
-It will remain active until either a barcode is decoded or a timeout occurs.
-This button will only be active after tapping the Enable button
+* **Start –** activates the scanner in "soft trigger" mode.
+Scanner remains active until a barcode is decoded or a timeout occurs.
+This button is active only after tapping the Enable button.
-* Stop – Tapping this button will disable the soft trigger mode.
+* **Stop –** disables the soft trigger mode.

  **To Test the Scanner**